By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 Curiosity allows us to discover new knowledge.
 New information provides us (and our partners) with new possibilities, which leads to us making some new (or newer) relationship decisions.
 When new decisions are made, the behaviour of the partnership can begin to change.
 When the partners' relationship is much more under their own management (again), they will recognise it's time to leave counselling.

-Learning to Mitigate the Relationship System going Wrong
+Learning to Mitigate the Relationship going Wrong

 In counselling, we will turn our attention to inspired learning about what can be done to improve the marriage’s behaviour.
-We’ll rely on the marriage partners’ own ingenuity, inspiration, and ability to hypothesise (i.e. thinking about what might be going on, or what might be hidden feelings that may be masked by behaviour).
+We’ll rely on the marriage partners’ own ingenuity, inspiration, and ability to hypothesise (i.e. thinking about what might be going on or what might be hidden feelings that may be masked by behaviour).

 We’ll talk about how to stop a situation before it turns into an argument or physical abuse.